-Models aim to maintain a consistent focus on the size, value, and profitability premiums, as there is no compelling evidence that timing the equity premiums is profitable for investors.
-In summary, our approach to equities is based on rigorous theoretical and empirical research.
+term drivers of expected returns, while also incorporating into the daily implementation process information about short-term drivers of expected returns, such as investment, momentum and securities lending as well as information about intraday costs.
+The equity portfolios in the Wealth Models aim to maintain a consistent focus on the size, value, and profitability premiums, as there is no compelling evidence that timing the equity premiums is profitable for investors.9 In summary, our approach to equities is based on rigorous theoretical and empirical research.

 The same applies to our approach to asset allocation within fixed income.
 The analytical framework for the expected return of a bond shows that forward rates (the yield and expected capital appreciation components of a bond's expected return) can provide information about differences in expected bond returns.
-Decades of rigorous empirical research spanning from Fama in the 1970s10 to Lee et al. (2022)11 show that differences in forward rates across bonds of different duration, credit quality, and currency of issuance do contain reliable information about differences in their average subsequent returns.
+Decades of rigorous empirical research spanning from Fama in the 1970s10 to Meyer-Brauns et al. (2020)11 show that differences in forward rates across bonds of different duration, credit quality, and currency of issuance do contain reliable information about differences in their average subsequent returns.
 Based on that research, our fixed income portfolios target higher expected returns by using information in current forward rates to dynamically vary their allocations to different durations, credit qualities, and yield curves within the allowed ranges of their guidelines.
 Just like in our equity model allocations, we seek to outperform the market without trying to outguess it in our fixed income model allocations.
-Ample research shows that, like changes in stock prices, changes in yields are largely unpredictable.12 Hence, our fixed income allocations do not try to forecast yield changes but instead focus on reliable drivers of expected bond returns that are observable today.
+Ample research shows that, like changes in stock prices, changes in interest rates are largely unpredictable.12 Hence, our fixed income allocations do not try to forecast interest rate changes but instead focus on reliable drivers of expected bond returns that are observable today.